jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - see EDA folder.

 #### featureSelection.sh
-- Remove weight and heigth if using BMI.
+- Remove weight and heigth if using BMI (columnCont).
+- Look at MPA/MDS plots and make sure they look good.
+- See out.txt for;
+	- Categorical variables with exactly two classes.
+Will be used as binary variables for Feature selection.
+Place in columnBin
+	- Categorical variables for Feature selection.
+Place in columnCat

 ```
 columnCat="('DRINKING_SOURCE','FUEL_FOR_COOK','MainHap','TOILET','WEALTH_INDEX')"
 columnCont="('PW_AGE','PW_EDUCATION','MAT_HEIGHT','MAT_WEIGHT','BMI','PC1','PC2','PC3','PC4','PC5')"